kadamadinath/sql_data_warehouse_project/README.md

 - **Scope**: Focus on the latest datasets only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both  business stakeholders and the analytics team.

+### BI: Analytics & Reporting
+Develop SQL-based analytics to deliver detailed insights into:
+**Customer Behaviour**
+**Product Performance**
+**Sales Trends**

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+## About me
+Hi there, I'm **Adinath Kadam**.
+I'm an IT professional and a passionate Data Engineer, enjoy building efficient data platforms that support reporting and decision-making.